XpiritBV/GABC2018_HandsOnLabs/ML/step3.md

 We built this model to predict who will be the next victim and with some hints, we should be able to query the system and find out who will most likely not survive the night.

+We detected a new mob family moving into town.
+Their properties are listed below and are not part of the already trained model.
 Use the following data and record the outcome.

 |Rank|Gender|Age|SiblingSpouse|ParentChild|Income|Neighbourhood|
 |--|--|--|--|--|--|--|